fortinet-fortisoar/widget-soc-management/README.md

 The following matrices are displayed by the SOC Management Widget:

 - The total number of alerts present on your system that are filtered based on the field and time range you have specified.
-In our case, we have specified alerts that were created in the last 7 days, which comes to 14 alerts (in our example).
+In our case, we have specified alerts that were created in the last 7 days, which comes to 1.3K alerts (in our example).
 The total alerts are further classified into:
-  - True Positive alerts (12)
+  - True Positive alerts (1.3K)
-  - False Positive alerts (2)
+  - False Positive alerts (1)
-  - Closed alerts (4)
+  - Closed alerts (2)
-  - Total number of incidents (8)
+  - Total number of incidents (13)
 - The **Top 3 Data Sources** for the alerts created in the specified time range.
-In our example they are, Splunk, QRadar, and Splunk-IMAP.
+In our example they are, FortiSIEM, Splunk, and User Reported.
 - The **Top 3 Playbooks** that were executed in the specified time range.
-In our example they are, Compute Alert Priority Weight (Post Indicator Extraction), Create Alerts, and Create Data > Child PB.
+In our example they are, Indicator (Type IP) - Get Reputation, Compute Alert Priority Weight (Post Indicator Extraction), and Create Alerts.
   You can click the names of the playbook to open the respective playbook in the Playbook Designer.
 - The **Top 3 Alert Types** of the alerts created in the specified time range.
-In our example they are, Brute Force Attack, Malware, and Other / Unknown.
+In our example they are, Denial of Service, Lost / Stolen, and Brute Force Attack.
 - The **Top 3 Incident Types** of the incidents that were created in the specified time range.
-In our example they are, Brute Force Attack, Malware, and Policy Violation.
+In our example they are, Malware, Beaconing, and Denial of Service.
 - The **Impact** of the incidents in terms of savings in the dollars in the specified time range.
+In our example, it is $385.
+    **Important**: To view this information, a new field named '**Impact ROI**' is added to the 'Incident' module.
+The 'Impact ROI' field can be added using any of the following methods:
+    - Upgrade the SOAR Framework Solution pack to version 2.0.0 or later.
+    - Add the **Impact ROI** as an 'Integer' type field to the Incident module in your system.
+For information on adding fields to a module see the 'Module Editor' topic in the 'Administration Guide' that is part of the FortiSOAR product documentation.
 - The count of **Assets** associated with the incidents in the specified time range.
 - The number of **Artifacts Analyzed** that are associated with the incidents in the specified time range.
 - Apart from these matrices, the widget also includes the following matrices:
-  - **Ratio Alert to Incident** displays the ratio of the total number of alerts to the number of alerts that were escalated to incidents within the specified time range.
+  - **Ratio Alert to Incident** displays the ratio of the total number of alerts to the number of alerts that were escalated to incidents in the specified time range.
-  - **Alert MTTR** displays the mean time it took to resolve alerts within the specified time range.
-  - **Incident MTTR** displays the mean time it took to resolve incidents within the specified time range.
+  - **Playbook Run** displays the total number of playbooks executed in the specified time range.
-  - **Actions Executed** displays the total number of playbook actions executed within the specified time range.
+  - **Actions Executed** displays the total number of playbook actions executed in the specified time range.
   - **ROI** displays the ROI of playbook actions executed in terms of savings in the dollars in the specified time range.
-  - **Alert Resolved** displays the total number of alerts resolved within the specified time range.
+  - **Alert Resolved** displays the total number of alerts resolved in the specified time range.
+  - **Overall Time Saved** displays the time saved by executing playbook actions in the specified time range.
-  - **Playbook Run** displays the total number of playbooks executed within the specified time range.
+  - **Alert MTTR** displays the mean time it took to resolve alerts in the specified time range.
-  - **Overall time saved** displays the time saved by executing playbook actions in the specified time range.
+  - **Incident MTTR** displays the mean time it took to resolve incidents in the specified time range.

 ## SOC Management Widget Settings